strimzi/strimzi.github.io/_posts/2020-03-06-introducing-mirrormaker2.md

 In fact, once you know the essentials, setting up is rather straightforward.

 Using Strimzi, you just need to work out how you want to configure a `KafkaMirrorMaker2` resource, which will define your MirrorMaker 2.0 deployment.
-I'll look a bit more at configuring the `KafkaMirrorMaker2` resource later on.
+We'll look a bit more at configuring the `KafkaMirrorMaker2` resource later on.

 First, something you'll be keen to know.
 Is the sequal better than the original?